paddyokore/developer-salary-prediction/README.md

 ## Success Metrics

 The metrics to be used to measure the success of the model are:
-- Mean Absolute Error
-- Root Mean Square Error
+- Root Mean Square Error of close to 0
-- Rsquared

-For the regression model and;
-- F1 score
-- Precision
-- Recall
-- Accuracy score

-For the classification model
+- A high R_squared value

-An Accuracy score of 75% or more on the training data and 70% on the test data will be considered a success.
+- Accuracy score of 70% on the test data

 ## Installation